As promised, here is more of the low-down on the recent trip to Paris. We travelled by EuroStar from London:

 These fifty pieces are destined for a quilt all of their very own…

-If you would like to follow this weekly blog, click the ‘Follow this blog’ button.
+If you would like to follow this weekly blog, click the BLUE ‘Follow this blog’ button at the bottom of the page.

-If you would like to receive my special monthly newsletter, complete with colour inspiration, design inspiration and more, click here
+If you would like to receive my special monthly newsletter, complete with colour inspiration, design inspiration and a free pattern, please complete the pop-up form.